oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/use-delta-sharing/use-delta-sharing.md

 * Provide strong security, auditing, and governance.
 It enables you to grant, track, and audit access to shared data from a single point of enforcement.
 * Scale to terabyte-scale datasets.

-Autonomous Database supports the Delta Sharing protocol.
+Oracle Autonomous AI Database supports the Delta Sharing protocol.

 Estimated Time: 10 minutes